White Meat

 How to Use It

 Pairs well with lemon, rosemary, garlic.
 Use as a meat in your daily meals according to the Longevity Diet guidelines.
+If consuming poultry after age 65 for muscle preservation, pair with legumes and vegetables to mitigate mTOR activation.

 What to Pair It With